Last Updated: September 11, 2023

 - It also offers robust security solutions, so you can rest easy knowing your content is protected.

 Of course, there are many other reasons to choose WordPress, but you get the picture – it’s powerful and trusted by many, myself included.
-Now that you know why we’re creating a site with WordPress, there are a few things you need to complete before starting the website build.

 3 Things To Do Before Starting Your Website